apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

 set "CATALINA_OPTS=-javaagent:/path/to/skywalking-agent/skywalking-agent.jar"
 ```
 - JAR file
-Add `-javaagent` argument to command line in which you start your app.
-And make sure to add it before the `-jar` argument. eg:
+Add `-javaagent` argument to command line in which you start your app. eg:
  ```shell
  java -javaagent:/path/to/skywalking-agent/skywalking-agent.jar -jar yourApp.jar
  ```